DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/permissions/permission-brief.md

-# Description of container management permissions
+---
+MTPE: windsonsea
+date: 2024-05-13
+---

+# Container Management Permissions

 Container management permissions are based on a multi-dimensional permission management system created by global permission management and Kubernetes RBAC permission management.
-Supports cluster-level and namespace-level permission control, helping users to conveniently and flexibly set different operation permissions for IAM users and groups (a collection of users) under a tenant.
+It supports cluster-level and namespace-level permission control, helping users to conveniently and flexibly set different operation permissions for IAM users and user groups (collections of users) under a tenant.

-## Cluster permissions
+## Cluster Permissions

-Cluster permissions are based on the ClusterRolebinding authorization of Kubernetes RBAC.
-Cluster permission settings allow users/groups to have cluster-related permissions.
-The current default cluster role is __Cluster Admin__ (does not have permission to create and delete clusters).
+Cluster permissions are authorized based on Kubernetes RBAC's ClusterRoleBinding, allowing users/user groups to have cluster-related permissions.
+The current default cluster role is __Cluster Admin__ (does not have the permission to create or delete clusters).

 ### __Cluster Admin__

 __Cluster Admin__ has the following permissions:

-1. Can manage, edit and view the corresponding cluster
+- Can manage, edit, and view the corresponding cluster

-2. Manage, edit, and view all workloads under the namespace and all resources in the cluster
+- Manage, edit, and view all workloads and all resources within the namespace

-3. Users can be authorized as roles in the cluster (Cluster Admin, NS Admin, NS Edit, NS View)
+- Can authorize users for roles within the cluster (Cluster Admin, NS Admin, NS Editor, NS Viewer)

-An example YAML for this cluster role is as follows:
+The YAML example for this cluster role is as follows:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1